Developments in Trauma Care

 The programme will be delivered over 14 weeks, commencing in September.

 Developments in Trauma Care uses a blended approach to learning, including interactive lectures in class.
-All sessions and course materials will be available through Blackboard, LJMU's virtual learning environment.
+All sessions and course materials will be available through Canvas, LJMU's virtual learning environment.

 The course requires full attendance for each of the 4 sessions at LJMU, it is not delivered externally.